Should you be using pathlib?

 Let's open one of the text files we created earlier.

-First with os, which requires context management to properly close the file after opening:
+Reading a text file with os requires context management to properly close the file after opening:

 from os.path import join, expanduser